IsaakBerg/grasshopper-primer/en/1-foundations/1-1/1_installing-and-launching-grasshopper.md

 setup does not allow this, the Remote Control Panel may help (see 1.1.3.6).*

 ![IMAGE](images/1-1-1/1-1-1_003-launching-a.png)
->This splash screen appears after typing “Grasshopper” in the Rhino command line while Grasshopper prepares to open its UI.
+>This splash screen appears after typing “*Grasshopper*” in the Rhino command line while Grasshopper prepares to open its UI.